Impact

 When thinking about how different systems and applications work together, customers often see business processes as moving through various independent departments, each with its own way of understanding key objects, like sales-orders or products.
 To put the information together we propose a decentralized self-description of application resources leading to a mesh architecture.
 It’s important to identify the correct business object (sales-order or product) behind any API, event, or data product.
 This helps define its meaning and find out which integration points are connected to the same business object.
 There are various ways business objects can be related, but we are introducing a standard generic option to create references across all possible scenarios.

-The following three projects are the main constituents of materializing the data fabric.
+The following projects are the main constituents of materializing the data fabric.

 Open Resource Discovery (ORD)